Christophe-Martini/gcd-project/README.md

 A first data set (mergedtest) is built on merging all data previously manuipulated and relevant about test set (subject_id_test,ytest,xtest).

+The 'xtrain' dataframe contains the 66 selected variables among the 561 variables loaded from 'train/X_train.txt' file.
+All the variable names are replaced  by those found in 'features.txt' file and after the cleaning proccess occured in a previous step.

 The 'subject_id_train' dataframe contains identifiers of the volunteers for generating the train data loaded from the 'train/subject_train.txt'file.
 Its unique variable name is replaced by 'subjectid'